Center of Excellence in Higher Education

 Technical Report:

-1. UNICEF Bangladesh - Bangladesh national drinking water quality survey of
+1. UNICEF Bangladesh - Bangladesh national drinking water quality survey of (March 22, 2011).

 Conference Abstracts:

 1. M.M.
 Rahman, S.C.
 Borges Freitas, M. Bakker, D. van Halem, K.M.
 Ahmed, A.B.M.
-Badruzzaman Exploratory experiments to assess Subsurface Arsenic Removal (SAR) under different operational parameters in rural Bangladesh.
+Badruzzaman.
+Exploratory experiments to assess Subsurface Arsenic Removal (SAR) under different operational parameters in rural Bangladesh.
 GeoGen 2013 International Conference Towards sustainable safe drinking water supply in developing countries: The challenges of geogenic contaminants and mitigation measures.
 5-7 February, Addis Ababa, Ethiopia.

 2. M.M.
 Rahman, B.M. van Breukelen, M. Bakker, K.M.
 Ahmed.
 Reactive Transport Modeling of Subsurface Arsenic Removal Systems in Rural Bangladesh.
 AGU 2014 Fall Meeting, 15-19 December, San Francisco, USA